Group Velocity Mismatch

 In a frequency-domain picture, the group velocity mismatch limits the width of the spectral range in which phase matching is achieved, also called the phase-matching bandwidth.
 This is not an additional effect, however, but only the same phenomenon as seen in the frequency domain.

-Group velocity mismatch is also important, e.g., for Raman amplification of ultrashort pulses in optical fibers.
+Group velocity mismatch is also important, for example, for Raman amplification of ultrashort pulses in optical fibers.
 For example, picosecond pulses at 1064 nm may be used for amplifying pulses at 1110 nm.
 In a large mode area silica fiber, the group velocity mismatch is approximately the same as in bulk silica; for the given wavelengths, it amounts to 1.1 ps/m.
 This means that e.g. 1-ps pulses substantially lose their temporal overlap within 1 m of fiber, so that the effective Raman gain is reduced.

 There are also many situations where the group velocity mismatch can be very useful.
 In some cases, it can increase the efficiency of nonlinear frequency conversion.
 In optical parametric oscillators, it can sometimes be exploited for wavelength tuning and for significant pulse shortening.
 In other cases, it is used for purposes of optical signal processing.